This post is a part of our guide to using infographics in education. For more information, check out the guide here.

-Once you’ve reached a point where you’re satisfied with your creation, you can download your work as an image or PDF, publish it online, share it with your teachers via email after you download it, or share your infographic directly on social media.
+Once you’ve reached a point where you’re satisfied with your creation, download your work as an image or PDF, publish it online, share it with your teachers via email after you download it, or share your infographic directly on social media.

 View your infographic on the output page by copy-pasting the URL when you publish to the web.
-Once you have it published, you can present live to an audience via Presentation Mode.
+Once you have it published, you can present it live to an audience via Presentation Mode.

 Before you go, take a quick gander at this quick summary of how to get started!

 Summary of Piktochart for students’ guide